 Xarba Arbija | A Libyan Soup Recipe

-Xarba Arbija is a very filling soup and it closely resembles the Middle Eastern Lentil Soup.
-This Libyan soup has a liberal quantity of the five spice also called Hararat which is a classic Libyan Five Spice blend.
+Xarba Arbija is a very filling soup that closely resembles the Middle Eastern Lentil Soup.
+This Libyan soup features a liberal quantity of Hararat, a classic Libyan Five-Spice blend.

 Xarba Arbija a bowl

-This was a very filling soup and it closely resembled the Lentil Soup that I had made earlier this month.
-Fall has begun for us and I am all set with few new soup recipes that are right up my alley.
+This was a very filling soup, and it closely resembled the Lentil Soup that I had made earlier this month.
+Fall has begun for us, and I am all set with a few new soup recipes that are right up my alley.

-The soup had a liberal quantity of the five spice also called Hararat.
-This is a very classic Libya Five Spice blend that is used in many soup recipes.
+The soup had a liberal quantity of the five spices, also called Hararat.
+This is a very classic Libyan five-spice blend that is used in many soup recipes.

 Libyan Soup in a bowl with spoon